dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ```

 # Performance notes
 - `JsonElement` for 6.0 is [now ~2x faster](https://github.com/dotnet/runtime/pull/42538) which may make it suitable to use internally.
-It supports delayed creation of values which is important for cases that don't fully access each property or element.
+Since it supports delayed creation of values, it is performant for scenarios that don't fully access each property or element, or even the contents of a string-based value.
   - If `JsonElement` is not used internally, the design should add a delayed creation mechanism to `JsonValue` for `string` (`JsonTokenType.String`).
 This would have a `UTF-8` value until the string is requested to lazily create the `string`.
 The same applies to the underlying dictionary in `JsonObject` and the underlying list in `JsonArray`.
 - `JsonValue` should cache the last return value, so subsequent calls to `GetValue<T>` return the previous value if `T` is the same type as the previous value's type.
 - The property-lookup algorithm can be made more efficient than the standard dictionary by using ordering heuristics (like the current serializer) or a bucketless B-Tree with no need to call `Equals()`.
 The Azure `dynamic` prototyping effort has been thinking of the B-Tree approach.